 Message from the County Auditor

-With a total fiscal year 2013 budget of $485 million, the scope of the DuPage County budget would rival that of some of the better known private corporations.
+With a total fiscal year 2020 budget exceeding one-half billion dollars, the scope of the DuPage County budget would rival that of some of the better known private corporations.

 Bob Grogan, CPA, CFE